SimonSchirber/UWBWebsite/docs/report.md

 ### Trick Two
 The next idea was to reduce the possible locations of the intersection of two circles from after applying trick 1.
 One initial idea was if we know the initial location, you can make assumtions about which of the two possible solutions in the circle intersects that the user would be in based on the fact that the user cannot just jump around between readings and so taking the closer solution to the previous solution.
-Though this may work, if the two intersections are close and the controller gets off then the estimations would quickly become bery incorrect.
+Though this may work, if the two intersections are close and the controller gets off then the estimations would quickly become very incorrect.

 The final idea used was to strategically place the anchors.
 If we are assume we are in a rectangular room and place on tag in the corner and another along on of the neighboring walls, we cut off the solutions of the circle intersects of the room down to one possible loation.
 This is due to fact that 3/4 of the circle is removed by the walls for the ancor placed in the corner and the 1/2 of the circle is removed by the walls for the anchor placed along the wall.
 This geometry reduction allows us to have only one point in the room where the user could be based on two tag readings.